MARCH - PREPARE, PLANT AND HARVEST

 As the summer crops are harvested dig over the soil, adding in compost, blood and bone and a dressing of lime, in preparation for winter crops.

-Plant Winter vegetables as soon as possible to get good crops in Winter when growth pretty much stops – kale, spinach, pak choi, mizuna, celery, cauliflower, broccoli, savoy cabbages, silverbeet, brussel sprouts, leeks.
+Plant winter vegetables as soon as possible to get good crops in winter when growth pretty much stops – kale, spinach, pak choi, mizuna, celery, cauliflower, broccoli, savoy cabbages, silverbeet, brussel sprouts, leeks.

-Pot up herbs and place in a sunny spot so you can use them during Winter.
+Pot up herbs and place in a sunny spot so you can use them during winter.

-Remove runners from strawberry plants and pot up to plant out in Winter.
+Remove runners from strawberry plants and pot up to plant out in winter.

-Divide rhubarb every few years, after the leaves have died back in Autumn.
+Divide rhubarb every few years, after the leaves have died back in autumn.
 Carefully lift the rhubarb crown and using a sharp clean knife or spade divide the crown into half or thirds.
 Ensure each part has at least one healthy bud and a decent portion of roots.
 Replant immediately.

 As the weather starts to cool, plant new fruit trees, preparing the soil with compost and using a slow release fruit food after planting.